ezrosent/frawk/info/overview.md

    fairly simple CLIF or LLVM IR and then JIT that IR to machine code at runtime.
-This avoids the overhead of an interpreter at the cost of a few milliseconds of time at startup. frawk provides a bytecode interpreter (enabled via the `-binterp` option) for smaller scripts and for help in testing.
+This avoids the overhead of an interpreter at the cost of a few milliseconds of time at startup. frawk provides a bytecode interpreter (enabled via the `-Binterp` option) for smaller scripts and for help in testing.
 1. frawk uses some fairly recent techniques for [efficiently validating UTF-8](https://github.com/lemire/fastvalidate-utf-8), [parsing CSV](https://github.com/geofflangdale/simdcsv), and [parsing floating point